 We are a clinical stage pharmaceutical company developing therapeutics for Parkinson's Disease, or PD, and related disorders that arise inside and outside of the brain.
 In 2021, we commenced clinical development of IkT-148009, a small molecule Abelson Tyrosine Kinase inhibitor we believe can modify the course of Parkinson's disease and its manifestation in the gastrointestinal tract, or GI.
 Results to date of our ongoing Phase 1 Single and Multiple Ascending Dose escalation study (SAD and MAD, respectively) in older and elderly healthy volunteers have revealed important insights into the pharmacology of IkT-148009 in human subjects.
 We anticipate enrolling up to 112 subjects in the Phase 1 study.
 To date, 40 subjects have received IkT-148009.
-Results from the Phase 1 study have shown that IkT-148009 has a half-life of greater than 24 hours, and just a 25 mg once daily oral dose reached exposures that are consistent with the exposure to IkT-148009 that resulted in therapeutic efficacy in animal models of progressive Parkinson's disease.
-This has led to an acceleration of the clinical development program by more than 6 months.
+Results from the Phase 1 study have shown that IkT-148009 has a half-life of greater than 24 hours, and just a 25 mg once daily oral dose reached exposures that are consistent with the exposure to IkT-148009 has a half-life of months.
 Subject to discussions with the FDA, we plan to initiate dosing in a Parkinson's patient population as part of the Phase 1 MAD study.
-Clinical development of IkT-148009 for the GI complications in PD patients will cross-reference the Phase 1 Study of IkT-148009 for the treatment of PD.
-In support of our clinical development program, we have now completed 3 months of our chronic toxicology program of IkT-148009 in both rat and monkey.
+Clinical development of IkT-148009 for the GI complications in PD patients will cross-reference the Phase 1 Study of IkT-148009 in both rat and monkey.
 These toxicology studies will continue for 3 additional months in rat and 6 additional months in monkey.
 We have also advanced clinical batch manufacturing and pill formulation for our platform prodrug technology involving IkT-001Pro.